-However, although the regional difference in fixed asset composition is considered when developing the averaged depreciation rate for each province, the depreciation rates listed in Table 4 for most provinces are around 9%, ranging from 7.95% to 10.05%.
-This means the spatial difference in depreciation rate among provinces is basically within $\pm 1\%$, which is smaller than being imagined.
-And 1% change in depreciation rate would lead to no more than 10% change in accumulated fixed asset 25 years later, as revealed by Li (2011).
-They also suggested that the depreciation rate should be within the range of 5%~10%.
-When we further apply the depreciation rates in Table 4 to model the fixed assets at the provincial level following the process in Section 2.1, the ratios between these newly modelled fixed assets and those modelled by using a uniform dereplication rate of 5% are plotted in Figure 14.
+However, although the regional difference in fixed-asset composition is considered when developing the averaged depreciation rate for each province, the depreciation rates listed in Table 4 for most provinces are around 9%, ranging from 7.95% to 10.05%.
+This means the spatial difference in the depreciation rate among provinces is basically within $\pm 1\%$, which is smaller than one might expect.
+Moreover, a 1% change in depreciation rate would lead to no more than a 10% change in accumulated fixed assets 25 years later, as revealed by Li (2011).
+They also suggested that the depreciation rate should be within the range of 5 %-10 %.
+When we further apply the depreciation rates in Table 4 to model the fixed assets at the provincial level following the process in Sect.
+2.1, the ratios between these newly modelled fixed assets and those modelled by using a uniform depreciation rate of 5 % are plotted in Fig. 14.

-Figure 14: The ratio between fixed assets modelled by using the changing varying depreciation rates in Table 4 and using thea uniform-fixed dereplication rate of 5% for 31 provinces and mainland China as a whole.
+Figure 14.
+The ratio between fixed assets modelled by using varying depreciation rates in Table 4 and the fixed depreciation rate of 5% for 31 provinces and mainland China as a whole.

-Figure 14 indicates that the changing trend in fixed asset ratio with time varies across provinces.
-But a general trend for most provinces is that the fixed asset ratio keeps decreasing before 1970 and turns to increase after 1970.
-The decreasing trend before 1970 is considered mainly dominant by using larger depreciation rates than the fixed rate of 5%.
-The increasing trend in fixed asset ratio after 1970 is related to the increase in annual investment in fixed capital stock, which overturns the decreasing trend caused by using larger depreciation rates.
-The changing trends of fixed asset ratios in Figure 14 also imply that the modelling of accumulated fixed asset is affected by a combination of multiple factors with varying significance with time in different periods.
-Considering the fixed asset data modelled in this paper is mainly served for seismic loss estimation and rapid emergency response after the occurrence of damaging earthquakes in China, and the values of different types of fixed asset in earthquake-affected areas are generally higher than their residual values even they have lasted for a much longer time than their service lives; therefore, a conservative depreciation rate of 5% is preferred for all provinces to get the final accumulated fixed asset data series from 1951 to 2020.
+Figure 14 indicates that the changing trend in the fixedasset ratio with time varies across provinces.
+But a general trend for most provinces is that the fixed-asset ratio keeps decreasing before 1970 and starts to increase after 1970.
+The decreasing trend before 1970 is mainly attributed to the use of larger depreciation rates than the fixed rate of 5%.
+The increasing trend in the fixed-asset ratio after 1970 is related to the increase in annual investment in fixed-capital stock, which overturns the decreasing trend caused by using larger depreciation rates.
+The changing trends in fixed-asset ratios in Fig. 14 also imply that the modelling of accumulated fixed assets is affected by a combination of multiple factors with varying significance in different periods.
+Considering the fixed-asset data modelled in this paper are mainly used for seismic loss estimation and rapid emergency response after the occurrence of damaging earthquakes in China and the values of different types of fixed assets in earthquakeaffected areas are generally higher than their residual values, even if they have lasted for a much longer time than their service lives, a conservative depreciation rate of 5 % is therefore preferred for all provinces to get the final accumulated fixed-asset data series from 1951 to 2020.

-For evaluation of the grid-level fixed asset model disaggregated from provincial-level data in the early periods, a direct comparative analysis with related statistical records would be quite valuable.
-However, such comparison is unfortunately hindered by the lack of prefecture/county level statistical records of GDP or industrial output data in the early periods, as can be checked from the official website of the National Bureau of Statistics (https://data.stats.gov.cn/english/).
-Therefore, considering the rough estimation made in the determination process of the initially accumulated fixed assets as well as the lack of an official and standard method in the compilation of economic indicators in the early periods after 1949, special attention should be paid when applicating the developed grid-level fixed asset data to studies like long-term economic trend analyses for specific regions.
+For evaluation of the grid-level fixed-asset model disaggregated from provincial-level data in the early periods, a direct comparative analysis with related statistical records would be quite valuable.
+However, such a comparison is unfortunately hindered by the lack of prefecture-/county-level statistical records of GDP or industrial output data in the early periods, as can be seen on the official website of the National Bureau of Statistics (https://data.stats.gov.cn/english/, last access: 24 April 2025).
+Therefore, considering the rough estimation made in the determination process of the initially accumulated fixed assets, as well as the lack of an official and standard method in the compilation of economic indicators in the early periods after 1949, special attention should be paid when applying the developed grid-level fixed-asset data to studies like long-term economic trend analyses for specific regions.